JEP draft: Prepare to Make Final Mean Final

 Controlling the effect of final field restrictions

-What action the Java runtime takes when an illegal final field mutation is attempted is controlled by a new command-line option, --illegal-reflective-final-mutation.
-This is similar in spirit and form to the --illegal-access option introduced by JEP 261 in JDK 9 and to --illegal-native-access introduced by JEP 472 in JDK 24.
+What action the Java runtime takes when an illegal final field mutation is attempted is controlled by a new command-line option, --illegal-final-field-mutation.
+This option is similar in spirit and form to the --illegal-access option introduced by JEP 261 in JDK 9 and to --illegal-native-access introduced by JEP 472 in JDK 24.
 It works as follows:

 To prepare for the future, we recommend running existing code with the deny mode to identify code that mutates final fields via deep reflection.

-Warnings on mutation of final fields
+Warnings on the mutation of final fields

 When Field::set on a final field is called from a module for which final field mutation is not enabled, the mutation will succeed but the Java runtime will, by default, issue a warning that identifies the caller: